SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 ## Kit items for convenience

 There are many operations in WorldEdit that we may commonly use, such as undoing, and copying structures.
-To make this addon more convenient for mobile and controller players, it comes with a set of items that act as a shortcut to these common WorldEdit functions.
+To make this addon more convenient for players on any device, it comes with a set of items that act as a shortcut to these common WorldEdit functions.
 To receive this kit, just type `;kit`.

 ## Doing stuff with your selection